This post was originally published June 6, 2018. It was updated August 2019.

 That said, maybe this example will help:

 Let's say you have a medical device.
 What do you write about, so you're not always writing about the product itself?
-In our content marketing framework workshop with Pybop, we determine that your audience isn't seeking an implant, they really want pain relief.
+In past content marketing framework workshops, we determined that your audience isn't seeking an implant; what they really want is pain relief.

 Pain relief becomes a category in the spreadsheet.
 Under that, we have pain relief options specific to what the medical device does; eg: Medication, Therapy, Braces, etc.

 Then, under each topic, you drill down again.
 Under medication, you might want to cover OTC and RX, addiction, and recovery.

 In a final section, you outline the types of content this audience wants.
 Let's say you have multiple audiences: doctors, patients, and caregivers.
 One might want a checklist and another might want a surgical video.